 Brainstorming activities, short Q&A activities, storytelling based around a picture, or adding to a pre-written dialogue are all examples of semi-controlled activities.

 Free activities come last in the lesson.
 Here the students have complete freedom in the language they produce.
 The teacher can't predict what will be said before the activity begins.
 Students have the greatest opportunity to personalize the language, experiment, and incorporate previously learned vocabulary, grammar, and other points.
-This real, relevant practice naturally leads to high rates of retention.
+Real, relevant language naturally leads to high rates of retention for students.

-Any lesson should work from controlled to free activities.
+In short, any lesson should work from controlled to free activities.
 This allows increased challenge and the opportunity for experimentation.
-However, should the teacher start with free activities, and students don't have the confidence or skills to use the language successfully.
+However, should the teacher start with free activities, students don't have the confidence or skills to use the language successfully.
 Or should the teacher stick with controlled activities throughout the lesson, and boredom results.
-Only through the specific order from controlled to free activities can students work to their full potential.
+Only through the specific order from controlled to free activities can students reduce mistakes and improve automaticity skills.

 And what is automaticity?
 This term means students speak smoothly and quickly because the language has become automatic.
 In other words, students have memorized phrases and chunks so they don't have to recall and assemble each word in a sentence.